Ali-Ozturk/personal--web/README.md

 **Work page (KOPRA) `/kopra`**

-* BUG: Navigation bar hides upon loading - perhaps it should be hidde?
+* BUG: Navigation bar hides upon loading - perhaps it should be hidden?
 * TODO: Create hover over effect on device mockup one page
 * TODO: Create animations and add some decorative elements
 * TODO: Find proper font and make it concurrent on the whole page
+* TODO: Add a technologies section describing the technologies used
+* TODO-Maybe: Add a history section explaining the origins

 ### To be implemented in prioritized order